Thejineaswar/Modelling-with-CICIDS2017/README.md

 As the title suggests CICIDS 2017 dataset was used and in a nutshell, the dataset is a collection of cyber security attacks which were simulated over 5 days from 9 AM to 5 PM.
 The dataset consists of 14 types of network attacks and 1 benign class.
 The dataset has around 70 features and each feature showcases the detail of particular aspects, such as the port number on which the attack was conducted.
-The dataset was available on kaggle and this eased up the process of experimentation.
+The dataset was available on kaggle and this eased up the process of experimentation. <br>
 Link for the dataset : [Dataset Link](https://www.kaggle.com/cicdataset/cicids2017)

 ## Code Structure